 Their hard work was on display this past weekend, as they performed Life Without Walls to packed audiences at the Little 5 Points Community Center.
 The members of the ensemble, Murray, Scotty, Tracy and William, each directed an act based on their life and then told their story, often incorporating poetry.
 After the performance, the audience had an opportunity to ask questions and share their thoughts about the performance.

 StoryCorps Atlanta is proud to have played a small part in this process.
 And long after the applause has faded from the performance, their stories will live on in the StoryCorps archives at the Library of Congress and the Smithsonian for African American History and Culture.

-2 Responses to “Life Without Walls”
+One Response to “Life Without Walls”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.